top of page

 1. Identify Your Why.

 You're not going anywhere without a solid WHY.
-It's important to stay motivated when trying to improve or maintain physical fitness, whether the goal is to build muscle, lose weight, or just be healthier in general.
+It's important to have a deeper purpose when trying to improve or maintain physical fitness, whether the goal is to build muscle, lose weight, or just be healthier in general.

-Having realistic, tangible goals is the best way to get and stay motivated.
-If we set unrealistic or vague goals, we're more likely to get discouraged and give up.
+Having realistic, tangible goals is the best way to take that first step and build a new habit.
+If we set vague goals (or even worse, NO GOAL), we're more likely to lose focus, give up, or not even get started.

 But you can't identify core goals if you don't know why you're really trying to get fit and healthy in the first place.
 So start with your WHY.
 If you have a weak reason for starting a fitness or weight loss program, you won't be able to maintain it.